 More than 135 million American adults are currently missing at least one tooth.
 Missing teeth can not only damage your oral health, but your self-confidence as well.
 Eating can also become significantly more difficult.
 Consequently, tooth loss may lead to a harmful degree of malnutrition.
 Thankfully, there are several reconstructive solutions available for patients.

-A tooth root is solidly set in the bone of your jaw.
+A titanium post is solidly set in the bone of your jaw.
 This serves to securely keep your tooth in place.
-In addition, the root stimulates the jawbone.
-Without it, the bone tissue there can begin to deteriorate and lead to a sunken facial appearance as well as an increased risk of additional tooth loss.
+The post also stimulates the jawbone.
+Without it, the bone tissue can begin to deteriorate and lead to a sunken facial appearance as well as an increased risk of additional tooth loss.
 A dental implant acts an artificial tooth root, holding the rest of the tooth firmly in position and encouraging new bone growth that keeps your jaw and face looking fuller and younger.

 Do you have a denture that you always have to worry about slipping out of place?
 Is your worst nightmare that it will fall out the next time you’re around friends or family?
-With implant-retained dentures, we can finally put those fears to rest.
+With implant dentures, we can finally put those fears to rest.

 It is no secret that dental implants cost more than traditional options, like dentures; however, they will eventually pay for themselves.
 They allow you to make a long-term investment that can last for several decades with the right aftercare, like maintaining your oral hygiene.

 When determining how much you can expect to pay for your new smile, there are several things that will influence the price, such as if you need a single unit or a 3-unit bridge.
 If you need any additional procedures, the price will also increase.
 During your consultation with your dentist in Naples, we will provide you with an estimate and discuss your payment options.

 Over the years, our office has gotten many questions on the subject of dental implants.
 People learn about them for the first time when they come to our office, which is why we’ve decided to include a few common questions we hear from our patients.
 If your question isn’t listed or you’d prefer to ask in person, feel free to contact our office to set up a consultation!
 Until then, we hope that our FAQ section helps you gain a better understanding of this revolutionary treatment.

 The success rate for dental implants averages between 95 and 98 percent when placed by a professional.
 While the failure rate for implants is extremely low, it is still possible.
 However, most cases of implant failure are tied to maintaining poor oral hygiene or using tobacco products.
-In both instances, gum tissue can be come infected and unable to hold the prosthetic properly, resulting in peri-implantitis.
+In both instances, gum tissue can become infected and unable to hold the prosthetic properly, resulting in peri-implantitis.
 This is an infection of the gum tissue surrounding the implant.

 Dental implants require sufficient bone volume, healthy gum tissue and good oral health overall to be successful.
 In the event that you do not have sufficient bone volume, a bone graft may be recommended to improve your viability.
-Bone grafts use donated bone tissue to expand the height, width and overall volume of your jawbone.
-After the donated bone has healed, we can revisit your case and reevaluate your eligibility.
+Bone grafts use donated bone tissue to expand the height, width, and overall volume of your jawbone.
+After the area bone has healed, we can revisit your case and reevaluate your eligibility.

-As long as you commit to daily oral care, biannual dental visits and avoid tobacco products, there’s no reason your implant shouldn’t last between 25 years and a lifetime.
+As long as you commit to daily oral care, attend biannual dental checkups, and avoid tobacco products, there’s no reason your implant shouldn’t last between 25 years and a lifetime.
 However, you should always treat your implant the same way you would treat your natural teeth.
 That means brushing twice a day with fluoridated toothpaste, flossing daily, and never using your teeth as a tool.
 This can easily cause the restoration to crack or make the implant fail due to excessive pressure.
 Dental implants are strong, but they are not indestructible.